 Chris was born and raised in Preeceville.
-He has been in retail for 30+ years and is currently the Home Centre Manager at Gateway CO-OP (Preeceville Branch).
+He has been in retail for 30+ years and is currently the Home Centre Manager at Gateway CO-OP (Preeceville Branch) and also a Board Member Trustee for the Good Spirit School Division.
 Chris and his wife Amanda have 2 children.
-He and his family are very active and enjoy being involved in the community, camping, fishing, hunting, golfing, snowmobiling, quadding, and sports.
-Chris is newly elected and joined the Board in 2021.
+He and his family are very active and enjoy being involved in the community.
+Chris joined the Board in 2021.